Mauricio Dubon Preview, Player Props: Astros vs. Athletics

 Mauricio Dubon At The Plate

-- Dubon is hitting .275 with 24 doubles, two triples, nine home runs and 18 walks.
+- Dubon is batting .275 with 24 doubles, two triples, nine home runs and 18 walks.

-- Among qualifying batters in MLB action, he ranks 31st in batting average, 121st in on-base percentage, and 109th in slugging.
+- He ranks 30th in batting average, 119th in on base percentage, and 108th in slugging among qualified hitters in baseball.

-- Dubon has reached base via a hit in 81 games this year (of 113 played), and had multiple hits in 29 of those games.

-- He has scored in 55 games this year, with multiple runs 13 times.
+- He has scored in 48.7% of his games this season, with two or more runs scored in 11.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.